davidsneighbour/kollitsch.dev/content/blog/2022/notes-from-the-laboratory-august/index.md

 I am trying this new "thing" of "reporting" what I was up to in a certain time period this year, and monthly reviews just sound like something normal people would do.
 So bear with me while I am typing up this report.

 - **Focus:** This month I tried the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) in various methods (typically it's 25 minute work intervals with 5 minutes downtime between them, but I also tried [90 minutes with 20 minute breaks](https://todoist.com/productivity-methods/pomodoro-technique#experiment-with-the-length-of-your-pomodoros).
 It's not really working, because so many interruptions just come up.
-I am not giving up on the concept of _timed work-blocks_... let's see what else is possible.
+I am not giving up on the concept of _timed work-blocks_… let's see what else is possible.
 - **Hugo Modules:** I moved the documentation of stable modules for GoHugo that I developed here into the [kollitsch.dev](https://kollitsch.dev/components/)-Website.
 They still need some more fixing and formatting.
 - **kollitsch.de:** Lots of work under the hood.
 I am nearly done moving the theme to a "Dark Solarized"-based one.
 The devil is in the details.
 - **Small steps:** I am planning on posting more frequent and less concerned on this website.
 Let's see where THIS is going.
 I think the way I posted before was too worried about quality and kept some nice posts away in the depths of `draft: true`.